n-eari/Video-Creation-Tool/README.md

 - Abilty to filter words from dictation, and replacing them with other words.
 - Can use your own custom background music and gameplay.
 Simply place them in the "music" and "backgroundVid" folder respectfully, and the script will choose one at random.
 - Final video is 720 x 1280 and 60s long.
 However the length can vary depending on how long the selftext is.
-- Addedd watermark in the top left to give credit to whose background music you are using by simply using the name of the music file.
+- Added watermark in the top left to give credit to whose background music you are using by simply using the name of the music file.
 - Also creates a supplementive .txt file, which contains information abou the video, such as the link author, and tags to use for social media.

 ## Examples: